What Are Your Options For Your Remaining Embryos?

 Some people elect to take their embryos home and dispose of them in a personalized or ceremonial way.
 The concept is similar to disposal at the clinic, but some feel that it helps to accomplish a similar objective in a more meaningful way.
 This might include burying them in a garden or other similar place that holds meaning for you and your family.
 This allows for a site of commemoration, which is important to some.

-There is a lot to think about when determining what to do with your remaining embryos.
-For some, depending on a variety of factors such as moral and ethical obligations, the decision can be straightforward.
-For others, the decision process can take months or even years to decide what to do with something you worked so hard to create.
 No matter what an individual or couple decides, it’s an emotionally complex decision.
 Whatever path you choose, be sure it is something that you or you and your partner are at peace with.